 Using nominees in the EIN application process prevents the IRS from gathering appropriate information on entity ownership.
 It may also facilitate tax non-compliance by entities and their owners.
 Clearly identifying an entity’s true owner makes it difficult for taxpayers to conceal their income and assets.
 The IRS will pursue penalties, injunctions, or other enforcement action to prevent the misuse of EIN applications.

 Businesses need an EIN to open bank accounts, hire employees, and conduct business.
-To apply for an EIN for your business, you can file directly with the IRS or we at Harvard Business Services, Inc. can eliminate the hassle and file the document for you, with your signature.
+To apply for an EIN for your business, you can file directly with the IRS or we can eliminate the hassle and file the document for you, with your signature.
 We can expedite your application, for a reasonable fee, and guarantee you an EIN within 24 hours.
 Our job is to obtain the EIN on your behalf in order to relieve you of the frustration, and allow you to do what you do best, operate your business!